Shunned, Stunned And Left For Dead.

 None of that mattered anymore.

 Once again my feeble mother’s conscience would be controlling her decision.
 Like I have mentioned in previous memories my mother’s conscience always dictated how she lived her life.
 My spineless, mindless brother was even more pathetic.
-He was twenty-four years old without a mind of his own while still clutching onto his mommy's apron strings.
+He was twenty-four years old without a mind of his own while still clutching onto our mommy's apron strings.

 I expected better from him.